80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a deep, long sound or moan expressing pain, or grief

-Example sentenceThe wounded soldier was groaning in pain.
+Example in a sentenceThe wounded soldier was groaning in pain.

 33. Grunt